BitForgeCraftedCode/ImagePerfect/README.md

 ## Image Perfect

 ## About
+A high-performance cross-platform image viewer designed for **massive libraries** — built to handle **hundreds of thousands to millions of images** with ease.

 Image Perfect is a cross platform Linux (Ubuntu tested) and Windows photo manager application.
 It is written with C#, MySQL, and Avalonia UI framework.
 The MVVM pattern is used.
 The Materialized Path Technique was used to model hierarchical data of the folder structure in the file system.

 A few other major dependencies are